-By learning how to write SMART goals for yourself, you are telling yourself what’s most important to you right now and then giving yourself specific, measurable targets to aim for.
+By learning how to set SMART objectives for yourself, you are telling yourself what’s most important to you right now and then giving yourself specific, measurable targets to aim for.

-Learning how to write SMART goals creates a greater sense of clarity and focus.
+Learning how to have SMART targets creates a greater sense of clarity and focus.

-By writing SMART goals for yourself, you give yourself a great opportunity to be intentional and make specific, measurable progress.
+By having SMART objectives for yourself, you give yourself a great opportunity to be intentional and make specific, measurable progress.

 When you achieve your goals this fills you with confidence, inspiring you to set bigger and better goals.

 How to set SMART goals

 Let’s start with looking at how to set SMART goals.